 I wrote an article for Techaeris earlier this year called “Have we reached peak Privacy Paranoia?”
 In light of the recent NY Times article called “Twelve Million Phones, One Dataset, Zero Privacy” (which everyone should read), I need to revise some points that I had made in that article.

 I’ve thought about this a lot since I wrote that article back in September.
-While I stand by what I said about the companies I freely give info too, I now believe that we do need actual federal privacy laws that stop those same companies — or any company for that matter — from selling our information and location to third parties.
+While I stand by what I said about the companies I freely give info to, I now believe that we do need fundamental federal privacy laws that stop those same companies — or any company for that matter — from selling our information and location to third parties.
 No app or company that collects the location and tracking data should be allowed to sell that to another company.
 This is where we, the consumers, have lost control.
-Most of the TOS (Terms of Service) that no one reads basically say that use of that app lets that company can sell your data to someone else.
+Most of the TOS (Terms of Service) that no one reads say that the use of that app lets that company can sell your data to someone else.

-This needs to stop.
+This needs to stop

-Google and Apple could stop this to some extent by making it illegal in the Play and App stores to sell data collected by apps to third parties.
-If it is found out that the data is being sold then the app and the company should be banned from the Play and App stores.
+Google and Apple could stop this to some extent by making it illegal in the Play and App stores to sell data collected by apps to third parties; if it is found out that the data is being sold, then the app and the company should be banned from the Play and App stores.
 I highly doubt that either Google or Apple would take it upon themselves to do no evil like that.
 Not when they may be getting upwards of 30% of the backend cut.

-Last Updated on
+Last Updated on February 26, 2022.